markcmurphy/devdocs-portal/Orders.md

 ## Orders
 The Order object contains a record of the purchase agreement between a shopper and a merchant.
 Orders contain information about the shopper, the item(s) purchased, the shopper's addresses, the payment method used for the order, and more.
 To learn about creating orders, see [Orders Overview](https://developer.bigcommerce.com/api-docs/orders/orders-overview).

-Programmatic uses for the Orders API include:
+Use cases for the Orders API include:
 * Retrieving the contents of an order in a store
 * Updating order statuses
 * Adding items to an order